 Overall, CyberGhost VPN has approximately 8000 servers in 91 countries.
 So, it's one of the providers with the biggest fleets.
 In that regard, the service sits in the same ballpark as NordVPN or PureVPN.

-In terms of continent coverage, CyberGhost isn't that different from most VPN service providers:
+In terms of different region coverage, CyberGhost isn't that different from most VPN service providers:

 |Asia and Oceanic region||22 countries||~900|

 The best coverage is in Europe, although the Americas do catch up with the number of servers.
 The takeaway is that their huge fleet allows them to provide coverage even in areas less-favored by VPNs, like Africa.
 However, keep in mind that some of their servers are virtual, meaning they aren't physically located in the country.
 This is the case with China, Egypt, Iran, Mexico, Morocco, and Turkey, for example.

 All things considered, CyberGhost's server fleet is definitely their stronger sides.
 This can be extremely useful if you're located further from Europe, the Americas, or the Far East.